-It is congestion and it has become quite a problem for a lot of consumers across Australia since the launch of Netflix, Presto and Stan.
-Internet TV requires a constant data demand from those devices that connect to the service, and as more and more people request movie and TV footage to be pumped through your local Internet exchange at the same time, the slower your speed gets.
+It is congestion and it has become quite a problem for a lot of consumers across Australia since the launch of streaming services like Netflix and Stan.
+Streaming Internet TV requires a constant data demand from those devices that connect to the service, and as more and more people request movie and TV footage to be pumped through your local Internet exchange at the same time, the slower your speed gets.

 If you are suffering too much congestion, your ISP needs to upgrade the infrastructure in your area and this will not happen unless you apply the required pressure.
 First you will need proof.

 How to test if your internet connection has congestion issues

 - Make sure your PC is connected directly to your modem via a cable – not connected via Wi-Fi or through a router, as this will leave your results open to debate.

 - Make sure only your PC is active on your home network; deactivate Wi-Fi devices like your mobile or tablet, turn off consoles, and make sure nothing else is connected while you undertake the following tests.